statelyai/xstate/docs/guides/delays.md

 # Delayed Events and Transitions

-Delays and timeouts can be handled with statecharts.
+Delays and timeouts can be handled declaratively with statecharts.
 To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#delayed-transitions).

 ## Delayed Transitions